 - 1. Poll membership in state or province for ideas and suggestions prior to annual conference. - 2.
 Verify that all contact information for current members within their state or province is on record with the NCWSS.
 Assist the Executive Secretary in keeping contact information current. - 3.
-Provide similar contact information on prospective new members. - 4.
+Provide similar contact information on prospective new members to the Executive Secretary and chair of the Membership committee. - 4.
 Identify members within their state or province who should be considered for the Fellows and Distinguished Achievement Awards and supply these names to the appropriate committees for consideration. - 5.
 Poll membership and send appropriate information from state or province to Communications Editor for placement in NCWSS Newsletter.